Our data transformation

 A vital science

-Data science is important to most industries and companies, but it’s really vital in pharmaceuticals.
-We have huge amounts of data – from clinical trials, biobank data, electronic health records as well as supply chain and production data – and it has the potential to help us better understand how diseases originate and how we can cure them, or to bring new treatments to patients faster.
+Data science is important to most industries and companies, but it’s vital in pharmaceuticals.
+We have huge amounts of data – from clinical trials, biobank data, electronic health records as well as supply chain and production data.
+It has the potential to help us better understand how diseases originate and how we can potentially cure them, or to bring new treatments to patients faster.

 Setting information free

 But the information we need is often trapped in the data.
 The challenge is, how do we set it free?
 At Boehringer Ingelheim, we’ve been using data for a long time – back in the old days, they tracked it in binders!
 Today, luckily, we track the information digitally.
-But certain data is stored in databases, in data warehouses, and we haven’t had full oversight of which data we have available.
-We needed a big change, to make our data findable, but also to create the infrastructure and processes to use it effectively.
-This was central to our business objectives, as data offers huge potential along our entire value chain, from early drug discovery and clinical trials to production and sales.
+But certain data is stored in databases, in data warehouses, and we were working on a full oversight of the data we have available.
+We needed a big change to make all of our data findable and we created the infrastructure and processes to use it effectively.
+This was central to our business objectives.
+Data offers huge potential along our entire value chain, from early drug discovery and clinical trials to production and sales.

-So we embarked on a revolutionary transformation.
-It’s called Dataland.
-It’s a company-wide program to create a seamless ecosystem, connecting data from different domains, and making all of our data findable, accessible, interoperable and reusable.
+So, we embarked on a revolutionary transformation.
+It’s called dataland.
+It’s a company-wide program to create a seamless ecosystem.
+This ecosystem connects data from different domains, and makes all our data findable, accessible, interoperable, and reusable.
 We’re moving to a cloud infrastructure, where we’ll have all the technical capabilities needed to process huge amounts of data, and we’ll have a structured catalog where we can easily find out who the data owner is and what we can use it for.

 The training behind the transformation

-To make Dataland a success, we have to make sure we have enough data expertise.
-That’s where the new Data Science Academy comes in, a program intended to increase our pool of data scientists and engineers through retraining and recruitment and to strengthen our company-wide data literacy.
-This will increase the awareness about the business potential of data and foster a data-driven culture across the company, encouraging an openness to new ways of working.
+To make dataland a success, we train our data experts.
+That’s where the new Data Science Academy comes in.
+It is a program within our internal Boehringer Ingelheim University intended to increase our pool of data scientists and engineers.
+Our aim: to strengthen our company-wide data literacy.
+This will increase the awareness about the business potential of data and foster a data-driven culture across the company, encouraging an openness to breaking new ground and finding new ways of working.

 What’s next for data science